usc-mrel/mri_tagging_055T/README.md

 ## Reconstruction
 Reconstruction depends on the `usc_dynamic_reconstruction` toolbox, `ismrmrd`, and `ismrm_sunrise_matlab`, which are all included as submodules in this repository.
-In order to use the `usc_dynamic_reconstruction` toolbox, please follow it's README: the `Michigan image reconstruction toolbox (MIRT)` is requied as a dependency.
+In order to use the `usc_dynamic_reconstruction` toolbox, please follow it's README.
+To use it, the [Michigan Image Reconstruction Toolbox (MIRT)](https://github.com/JeffFessler/mirt) is requied as a dependency.

 ### Usage:
 To reconstruct speech data, you can run the following in your MATLAB terminal after downloading the data: <br>